viniciusmarson/aws-serverless-webscraping/README.md

 This is a basic project to collect notices from a web page and save the information in a MongoDB database.

-You can use this basic project as a guideline for your webscrapings projects that needs to go to a page, collect things that are new and maybe if the first collection was not enough invoke a process to collect the full information about it.
+You can use this project as a guideline for your webscrapings projects that needs to go to a page, collect things that are new and maybe if the first collection was not enough invoke a process to collect the full information about it.

 This project uses the [Serverless Framework](https://www.serverless.com/) as a [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) to create all infrastructure necessary to complete the job.